zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 - `Contoso.Web`: ASP.NET Core 2.2 PolicyConnect web application.
 - **Contoso.WebApi**: ASP.NET Core 2.2 Web API used by the web application to communicate with the database.

-1. Open the extracted folder you downloaded in the previous task, navigate to `C:\MCW\MCW-App-modernization-master\Hands-on lab\lab-files\src` and double-click the `Contoso.sln` file to open the solution in Visual Studio.
+1. In File Explorer, navigate to `C:\MCW\MCW-App-modernization-master\Hands-on lab\lab-files\src` and double-click the `Contoso.sln` file to open the solution in Visual Studio.

    ![The Contoso.sln file is highlighted in the folder specified above.](media/file-explorer-vs-solution.png "File explorer")